flyingboy007/freshdesk_ruby/README.md

 # FreshdeskRuby

-A ruby gem for using the Freshdesk REST API V2
+A ruby gem for using the Citrus REST API

 ## Installation